Copula (linguistics): Romance

 Copulas in the Romance languages usually consist of two different verbs that can be translated as "to be", the main one from the Latin esse (via Vulgar Latin essere; esse deriving from *es-), often referenced as sum (another of the Latin verb's principal parts) and a secondary one from stare (from *sta-), often referenced as stō.
-The resulting distinction in the modern forms is found in all the Iberian Romance languages, and to a lesser extent Italian, but not in French or Romanian.
+The resulting distinction in the modern forms is found in all the Iberian Romance languages, and to a lesser extent Italian but only with adverbs like "bene" and "male", but not in French or Romanian.
 The difference is that the first usually refers to essential characteristics, while the second refers to states and situations, e.g., "Bob is old" versus "Bob is well."
 A similar division is found in the non-Romance Basque language (viz. egon and izan).
 (The English words just used, "essential" and "state", are also cognate with the Latin infinitives esse and stare.
 The word "stay" also comes from Latin stare, through Middle French estai, stem of Old French ester.)
 In Spanish and Portuguese, the high degree of verbal inflection, plus the existence of two copulas (ser and estar), means that there are 105 (Spanish) and 110 (Portuguese) separate forms to express the copula, compared to eight in English and one in Chinese.